ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_splunk--auth_tokens"></a>
 ### Nested Schema for `input_splunk.auth_tokens`

+Required:

+- `token` (String) Shared secrets to be provided by any Splunk forwarder.
+If empty, unauthorized access is permitted.

 Optional:

 - `description` (String)
-- `token` (String) Shared secrets to be provided by any Splunk forwarder.
-If empty, unauthorized access is permitted.
-Not Null

 <a id="nestedatt--input_splunk--connections"></a>
 ### Nested Schema for `input_splunk.connections`

+Required:

+- `output` (String)

 Optional:

-- `output` (String) Not Null
 - `pipeline` (String)

 <a id="nestedatt--input_splunk--metadata"></a>
 ### Nested Schema for `input_splunk.metadata`

-Optional:
+Required:

-- `name` (String) Not Null
+- `name` (String)
 - `value` (String) JavaScript expression to compute field's value, enclosed in quotes or backticks.
-(Can evaluate to a constant.).
-Not Null
+(Can evaluate to a constant.)

 <a id="nestedatt--input_splunk--pq"></a>